Paul Le Roux: Satoshi Nakamoto candidate

-In a Wired magazine article, Ratliff opined that it is possible that Le Roux could be Satoshi Nakamoto, following mounting evidence.
-However, he admitted that, while the possibility could not be ruled out, there wasn't enough direct evidence to substantiate it.
+In a Wired magazine article published in 2019, Ratliff opined that it is possible that Le Roux could be Satoshi Nakamoto, the creator of Bitcoin, following mounting evidence.
+However, he admitted that, while the possibility could not be ruled out, there was not enough direct evidence to substantiate it.

-In a book written by Evan Ratliff about Le Roux he admitted that a "former employee of Le Roux's, now in prison" suggested Le Roux had been the inventor of bitcoin.
+In a book written by Evan Ratliff about Le Roux he admitted that a "former employee of Le Roux's, now in prison" suggested Le Roux had been the inventor of Bitcoin.
 The arrest of Le Roux, and the last posts by Satoshi Nakamoto to the original Bitcoin repository, occurred around the same time.

-On December 13, 2022, Martin Shkreli alleged that a message connected to a January 12, 2009 transaction sent to the Bitcoin wallet belonging to Hal Finney, who received the first ever Bitcoin transfer, revealed Le Roux as being the sender.
-This claim was debunked in short order by Bitcoin developers such as Pieter Wuille.
-Commenters pointed out the signature does not appear in the public blockchain.
+On 13 December 2022, Martin Shkreli alleged that a message signed by a Bitcoin wallet belonging to Hal Finney, who received the first ever Bitcoin transfer from Satoshi in a 12 January 2009 transaction, revealed Le Roux as being the sender.
+This claim was countered by Bitcoin developers such as Pieter Wuille, as this type of message signing functionality did not exist while Hal Finney was alive, so the message must have been written by someone else in possession of the late Finney's private keys.